Sir-Apple/JaydonNguyen-fitness/README.md

 - Formspree (form submission)

 ## Description
-This website is made with the purpose of booking your personal trainer
+This website is made with the purpose of booking a personal trainer.
+Users are allowed to see the PT's deatails, specialisations, and pick their workout dates, time, and hours then send them to the trainer.